spmallick/learnopencv/barcode-QRcodeScanner/README.md

 This contains the code for **Barcode and QR code Scanner using ZBar and OpenCV**.
-For more information - visit [blog](https://www.learnopencv.com/barcode-and-qr-code-scanner-using-zbar-and-opencv/)
+For more information - visit [Barcode and QR code Scanner using ZBar and OpenCV](https://www.learnopencv.com/barcode-and-qr-code-scanner-using-zbar-and-opencv/)